H-language/docs/README.md

 - Modern functions and data-structures

 ### the questions that began H, and a personal statement:
-Why go to all the effort of making a programming language when it's not even readable to the average person?
+Why go to all the effort of making a programming language when it's not even readable for the average person?
 What's the point of gatekeeping "talking to computers" behind walls of unintuitive symbols?
 It's hard enough learning the logic, rules, and workflows to program effectively.
-Why make it harder with symbols and pairs of symbols that require remembering rather than simply reading?
+Why make it harder with symbols and cryptic words that require remembering rather than simply reading?

 Programmers forget how difficult it was to initially understand how to code, and brush it off as "you'll learn and struggle too".
 But why not just bring the barrier of entry down by making a language readable from the start?